-Glimpse history with old images of Barnard Castle in Castle Durham, England.
+Glimpse history through old images of Barnard Castle, County Durham, England.

 View from Bridgegate 1857